vg-json-data/sm-json-data/logicalRequirements.md

 Please refer to the section about runways in [the Region documentation](region/region-readme.md) for a more detailed explanation of runways.

+Note: this logical requirement is deprecated, and the [strat property](../strats.md) `comeInWithRunway` should be used instead.

 __Example:__
 ```json
 {"adjacentRunway": {